maddie1231/CSE-284-Final-Project/README.md

 - **LDSC (LD Score Regression):** Uses GWAS summary statistics to estimate heritability by regressing chi-squared statistics on precomputed LD scores.
 It does not require individual-level data.

-We simulate multiple phenotypes with varying heritability (h2) and disease prevalence using GCTA and 1000 Genomes CEU genotype data, then compare the two methods on:
+We simulate multiple phenotypes with varying heritability (h2) and disease prevalence using GCTA and 1000 Genomes EUR genotype data, then compare the two methods on:
 1. Heritability estimate accuracy (correlation with true simulated h2)
 2. Average runtime per trait
-3. Average peak memory usage per trait

 ---